aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/paragraphs/get-all-formatting/_index.md

 weight: 60
 ---

-This REST API allows you to get all the formatting of a paragraph.
+This REST API retrieves all formatting for a `Paragraph`.

 The resource properties are:

 |Property Name|Type|Description|
 | :- | :- | :- |